PHYSICAL INTELLIGENCE

 Physical Intelligence (PQ) is the ability to intuitively understand the body, be comfortable with it, read its sensory signals, know how to engage muscles, effortlessly maintain good posture and learn new movement skills.

-Physical Intelligence is an important concept in Baseworks because we consider it as one of the primary modalities that can be trained via Baseworks Method.
+Physical Intelligence is an important concept in Baseworks because we consider it as one of the primary modalities that can be trained via the Baseworks Method.

-BASEWORKS – your guide to Physical Intelligence
+Baseworks – your guide to Physical Intelligence